Shadowfiend/sbt-resource-management/README.md

     single-pane=10a20a17c6b0862baca031cff63c2765

 The versions here are MD5 hashes, and can be used to append a cache-buster querystring to your script and link tags.
+Also note the checksum-in-filename entry at the top, which is explained below.

 You can also "mash" the scripts, meaning create the joined bundle files without YUI compression, by running `sbt resources:mash-scripts`.